RgbTrouw/Qs-Messenger/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+* Some features are to be improved in a future version.

 If you would like to be a part of the project or have any other suggestions or comments please send a note to: